Skip to main content

 1. Run the diagnostics tests option to verify the connector setup:

-docker exec -it skyhigh-pa-conn run_diag
+sudo docker exec -it skyhigh-pa-conn run_diag

 Replace skyhigh-pa-conn with the name specified in Step 4.